Avocarrot/hiring/product-manager/assignment.md

 # User profile

-The users of this new proudct will be advertisers who are running campaigns with Blue Banana and they want to monitor the performance of those campaigns.
+The users of this new product will be advertisers who are running campaigns with Blue Banana and they want to monitor the performance of those campaigns.

 - They are comfortable with numbers.
 - They demand as much flexibility as possible when it comes to slicing and dicing their numbers.